-He started his career in Kenya Power in 1988 as a Shift Engineer and progressed to hold various positions including Chief Engineer - Thermal before moving to the KenGen where he worked in various roles of Generation Manager- Kipevu Power Station, Regional Operations Manager- Central Office upto his retirement from KenGen in 2019 in the position of Regional Operations Manager- Western Region.
+He started his career in Kenya Power in 1988 as a Shift Engineer and progressed to hold various positions including Chief Engineer- Thermal before moving to the KenGen where he worked in various roles of Generation Manager- Kipevu Power Station, Regional Operations Manager- Central Office upto his retirement from KenGen in 2019 in the position of Regional Operations Manager- Western Region.

 Eng.
-Frank Konuche Chairman of The Board (Non-Executive Director)
+FRANK KONUCHE Chairman of The Board (Non-Executive Director)

 Eng.
-Peter Njenga born in 1967 is the Managing Director and CEO of Kenya Electricity Generating Company PLC (KenGen), East Africa's foremost electricity generation company, distinguished by its impressive 93% reliance on renewable and clean energy sources.
+Peter Njenga born in 1967 is the Managing Director and CEO of Kenya Electricity Generating Company PLC (KenGen), East Africa's foremost electricity generation company, distinguished by its impressive 86% reliance on renewable and clean energy sources.
 With a tenure that formally commenced on August 17, 2023, Eng.
-Njenga boasts an illustrious over 32 years career in the energy sector, marked by exceptional leadership.
+Njenga boasts an illustrious 32-year career in the energy sector, marked by exceptional leadership.
 He holds a bachelor's degree in electrical engineering, complemented by an MBA in Strategic Management from the prestigious University of Nairobi.
-He is a member of the Institute of Directors (K).

 His status as a registered professional engineer adds to his credentials, standing as a paragon of expertise, augmented by a collection of certificates in senior leadership management, notably from Strathmore University and Harvard Business School, among other esteemed institutions.
 Throughout his journey, Eng.
 Njenga has consistently showcased unwavering dedication to professionalism, excellence in service delivery, strategic acumen, and ethical stewardship, leaving an indelible imprint on industry growth and innovation.